Richard Hamilton (basketball): Media appearances

 In the 2006–07 NBA season Hamilton appeared in the NBA Fundamentals series, hosted by TNT, where basketball players showcase certain aspects of the game.
 Hamilton explained the topic "moving without the ball" to shake off your defender.

 He was also a contestant on an episode of the game show series Wanna Bet?.

 He has worked with many charities, including the Read to Achieve program and reading books to children.
 As part of his long-time work with children, he has appeared on an episode of Disney Channel's Imagination Movers.
 He helped the gang play basketball and learn a lesson of friendship.

 Personal life

 On October 31, 2007, Hamilton's girlfriend, former So Plush member T. J. Lottie gave birth to Richard Clay Hamilton II.
 On July 11, 2009, Hamilton married Lottie in Boca Raton, Florida.
 Special guests included Dwyane Wade, Rasheed Wallace, Chauncey Billups, Michael Jordan, and many others.

 In April 2009, Hamilton filed a suit against former personal assistant and business manager Josh Nochimson, claiming that Nochimson stole over $1 million by unauthorized use of Hamilton's credit card from 2003 to 2008.

+He inherited the nickname "Rip" from his father who received it from his mother due to the elder's habit of ripping his diaper off as an infant.